rladiesPHL/2019_datathon/Analyses/2_Applicants/final_analyses/q1_timeline.md

 With this table we can see the summary calcs for each checklist item a little more clearly.
 I also added an "n" column with the number of applications that had this item checked off (had a day since last item value present).
 This is helpful in understanding how the n size may affect mean/median values.

-One main takeaway is that checklist\_ACCT & checklist\_SPCA are often not checked off.
-These correspond to:
+One main takeaway is that checklist\_ACCT & checklist\_SPCA are often not checked off; they are checked in less than 1% of adoption applications.
+These items correspond to:

 -   *checklist\_ACCT*: Check with ACCT (Animal Care and Control Team)
 -   *checklist\_SPCA*: Check with SPCA (Society for the Prevention of Cruelty to Animals)

 Why are these items typically left unchecked?
 Are they not always necessary for an application (it would seem not)?
 Our very very small n suggests that these items take longer than the others—is that why they are not required items?
 Are there other components of an application, like red flags or animal information, that would lead to this item needing to be completed?
+I would assume so, based on the organizations that these item's involve.

 Can also see in the visualization below that those two checklist items were only completed at the PAC site.
 Why is that?
-In any case, I think it's hard to assess these two checklist items.
+In any case, it's unfrotunately too difficult to extrpolate on these two checklist items since they occurred so infrequently.

+Another point to note is that no checklist item was featured in 100% of adoption applications.

 ``` r
 # heatmap plot of mean adoption time by animal & adoption site